 I love the way we can share our cycling so intimately – being able to cocoon the person you love in your arms as you ride along is a truly amazing experience, and one so few people get to experience.

-We’ve been using the Leco for about 18 months now, and I’m getting increasingly conscious that he’s growing bigger each day.
-His helmet is fast approaching my chin, and deep down I know that one day this beautiful experience will be physically impossible.
+We’ve been using the Oxford Leco for about 18 months now, and for a while I’ve been getting increasingly conscious that he’s growing bigger each day.
+His helmet is fast approaching my chin, and deep down I’ve known that one day very soon this beautiful experience will be physically impossible.

 Will I ever use the Leco again?
 Probably for a bit, as he’s not totally outgrown it, and we’ve yet to finalise how the school run will work without it.